Dr. Hailee Ingleton

 Her previous research engages in expression through individual and collaborative arts and its’ effects on identity, wellbeing and conflict, and the facilitation of flow and group flow through various artistic media.

-- Creativity, Creative Thinking, Social Psychology, The arts in psychology, Group Dynamics, Individual Differences
+- Creativity, Creative Problem Solving, Social Psychology, The arts in psychology, Group Dynamics, Individual Differences

 - Advancing knowledge and practice of collaborative arts in intergroup conflict, the role of arts in group dynamics, creativity and multiculturalism, advancing knowledge and practice of collaborative arts as a healing tool, advancing knowledge and practice of arts based research methods.

 Ingleton, H. (2017).
 "Creating" Peace: Peaceful Conflict Resolution by facilitating "Flow" through the collaborative creating of art.
 Creativity and Innovation Conference.
 Nijmegen , Netherlands.

 Ingleton, H., Parsons, A., Turner, R., Dubrow-Marshall, L., Kefalogianni, M., Omylinska-Thurston, J., Karkou, V., Thurston, S. (2021).
 Flowing towards freedom with multimodal creative therapy: The healing power of therapeutic arts for ex cult-members.The Arts in Psychotherapy , 72, 8.